tongzhang1994/LeetCode-Summary/Binary Search Coding Principles.md

 > When we are writing Binary Search, we should:
 >
-> 1. **When shrinking the region, guaruntee that the target element is always in [left,right]**.
+> 1. **Guaruntee that the target element is always in [left,right] when shrinking the region**.
 Then write down the left and right border of the region.
 (In other words, whether to use mid+-1 or mid as the new left/right border.)
 >
 > 2. Determine how to calculate `mid` based on how we shrinked our searching region. **If we wrote `left=mid` then we should use `mid=left+(right-left+1)/2`, otherwise `mid=left+(right-left)/2`.** (Since the later 'mid' rounds down to the left border.
 When `right=left+1`, `left` itself equals to `mid`.
 So if we previously wrote `left=mid`, the region wouldn't shrink in this step.)
 >